lynnfaraday/aresmush.com/tutorials/config/website.md

 ## Selecting a Theme

 Ares comes with a default theme.
-There are others available as [Ares Extras](https://github.com/AresMUSH/ares-extras/tree/master/themes), including a dark one and several community contributions.
+There are others available as [AresCentral Theme Directory](https://arescentral.aresmush.com/themes), including a dark one.
 You can install one of the other themes simply by using the in-game command `theme/install <github url>`.
 For example: `theme/install https://github.com/AresMUSH/ares-dark-theme`

 To restore the default theme, use `theme/install default`.